 So, the main symptoms are:

 - Bald spots over their body usually targeted to specific areas

-- A dull, unkept or scruffy looking coat (that might need to be shaved off if it’s really bad)
+- A dull, unkempt or scruffy looking coat (that might need to be shaved off if it’s really bad)

 - Possible open wounds from excessive scratching.
-These might need specialized ointment or even anti-biotics.
+These might need specialized ointments or even anti-biotics.

 So, How Do Cats Catch Them?

-While you won’t be able to catch their lice (because they are a different species to those that impact humans), your other pets might be at risk, and thus you need to tackle the problem head on.
+While you and your family won’t be able to catch your cat’s lice (because they are a different species to those that impact humans), your other pets might be at risk, so you need to tackle the problem head-on.

 Treatment Options for Cats With Lice

 When confronted with a lice problem, it’s always a good idea to consult your vet and to visit your local vet store to purchase the appropriate medication and treatments.
 Treatments vary, but usually consist of:

 - A specialized shampoo, powder, or an ANIMAL SAFE insecticide spray that should only ever be administered by your vet: These work to kill the lice and might need to be used a number of times to ensure that the lice and their eggs are killed.
 While lice who are pulled from the hair shaft will usually die within 7-10 days, eggs take a lot longer to die.
 In fact, they will hatch continuously for 2-3 weeks, and thus it’s paramount that you continue your treatment plan until they are all killed.
 It can take 3-4 weeks for a nit to become an adult, and thus you need to be vigilant for at least a month to ensure you kill the infection.

 - Continuously inspect your cat’s coat and dispose of nit eggs: During the treatment phase, it’s super important that you keep an eye on your cat’s coat and check for nits and lice.
 You need to check if the treatment plan is working, and if eggs are present you will know that you need to continue for a longer period of time.